woodyc79/t3ext-csl_oauth2/README.rst

 4. OAuth2 endpoints
 -------------------

-The general URL to use for the OAuth2 workflow and then accessing your own API is:
+The general URL to use for the OAuth2 workflow is:

     https://<www.typo3website-url.tld>/?eID=csl_oauth2&mode=<mode>&<additional-parameters>